 This course is a continuation and culmination of all previous leadership training and places students in the highest leadership positions of the cadet organization.
 Enrollees are placed in senior level command or staff positions commensurate with their previously demonstrated potential and abilities.
 They are required to perform the functions of their position assignments in support of the cadet organization.
 All senior level students must be able to work independently, or as part of a command/staff team on the many tasks assigned to them.
 Practical "hands-on" training is emphasized and includes assuming command; planning, organizing, and delegating responsibilities and tasks to subordinates through operations orders, training outlines/schedules, and memorandums; developing all echelons of subordinates; developing systems of rewards/corrective actions; counseling; and building and nourishing teamwork.
 Enrolled students are eligible to participate in all extra-curricular activities and selected field trips.
 Senior cadets will be required to periodically conduct officer calls and staff meetings after school hours.
 Leadership and managerial experiences gained from participation in this course of instruction can easily be applied to the student's personal, academic, business and professional interactions.
 The course is designed to assist them in their next step in life, regardless of the particular path chosen.
 Additionally, emphasis is placed on applying to colleges, applying for scholarships, and understanding the process of college admittance.
-No form of military obligation is incurred

-Elective credit is granted for each semester of JROTC unless the student chooses to use JROTC as a Substitution for the state-required 1 credit physical education requirement.
+Students do not incur any military obligation by participating in the JROTC courses.
+Elective credit is granted for each semester of JROTC unless the student chooses to use JROTC as a substitution for the staterequired 1 credit physical education requirement.